 Next, heat the butter in a dutch oven over medium heat.
 Add thinly sliced fennel and a pinch of salt.

-Garnish with parsley.
+Garnish creamy mussels with diced fresh parsley.
 Serve with lemons, grilled crusty bread and fries.

 Absolutely.
 Black mussels are usually sold in a full shell and uncooked, so be sure to cook them in the broth until the shells open, indicating the mussels are fully cooked.
 If any shells remain closed, those mussels should be discarded.